Are you an enterprise looking for the best CMS to suit your business needs and help you grow? You’ve come to the right place!

 Flexibility and being able to expand over time are the most important considerations for enterprises or any business per se.
 WordPress, with the help of more than 54,000 plugins (to this date) and thousands of highly customizable themes, offers just that.

-This is a huge number, probably the biggest for any other CMS.
+This is a huge number, probably the largest, as compared to any other CMS.
 The chances are, whatever you need for your website, is already there.
-And even if it is not, you can get in touch with an experienced WP agency like Devrix and watch us build a magical customized solution for you.
+And even if it is not, you can get in touch with an experienced WordPress agency like DevriX and watch us build a magical custom solution that perfectly fits your needs.

 5. Administration Is Easy

 WordPress is meant to publish content and keep it fresh all the time.
 Site and content administrators love the ease of use.
-Without any technical knowledge, you can edit or add content, pictures, videos, and what not.
+Without any technical knowledge, you can edit or add content, images, videos, and whatnot.
 Installing and updating the basic plugins is also easy for non-technical administrators.

-With some help from the community or a professional company, you can even customize the dashboard, giving you more features to work on.
+With some help from the community or a professional company, you can even customize the dashboard, giving you more features to work with.

 SEO, for some, might sound like a thing for small and mid-sized businesses.
-This is incorrect.
-No matter the size of your business, you need to stand out on those Google Searches as more than 90% of online business starts with an online search query.
+However, this is incorrect.
+No matter the size of your business, you need to stand out on those Google Searches as more than 90% of online business interactions, both B2B and B2C, start with an online search query.

-Google itself prefers our friend, WordPress.
-Matt Cutts, who leads the web spam team and works closely with the SEO team at Google, said:
+In fact, Google itself prefers our friend, WordPress.
+Matt Cutts, who used to lead the web spam team at Google, once said:

 “WordPress takes care of 80-90% of SEO optimization out of the box.”

-WordPress will complement your business website perfectly especially if it receives huge traffic numbers!
+WordPress will complement your corporate website perfectly especially if it receives huge traffic numbers!

-According to Statista, Katy Perry & Justin Bieber are the two most followed celebrities with 108.37 and 105.29 million followers.
-The traffic number on their websites is huge and yet they trust WordPress.
+According to Statista, Barack Obama & Justin Bieber are the two most followed celebrities with 129.78 and 114.04 million followers on Twitter.
+As a result, the traffic number on their websites is huge and yet they trust WordPress.

-Not just celebrities but huge businesses like The Microsoft News, Mercedes Benz, Marks and Spencer trust WP with their huge traffic numbers,
+Not just celebrities but huge businesses like The Microsoft News, Mercedes Benz, Marks and Spencer, and many more trust WordPress with their huge traffic numbers.

 A Few Limitations

-Being one of the biggest proponents of “WordPress for Enterprise” we don’t follow anything blindly.
-With some amazing benefits of WP, there are a few downsides as well.
+While we are among the biggest advocates of “WordPress for Enterprise”, we don’t want you to think we look at things through rose-colored glasses .
+With some amazing benefits WordPress has for large companies, there are a few downsides as well.

 This is often confused with viruses and security issues.
-Spam is nothing but an unsolicited comment or email having a commercial intent.
+However, spam, more often than not, is nothing but an unsolicited comment or email having a commercial intent.
 Spam comments or emails are often irritating and come in bulk!

 To keep your WordPress comments section clean and tidy, you need to check it regularly and delete all that spammy content.
-To keep the spam in check, there are already existing solutions on WordPress that work better than any other CMS.
+In addition, to keep the spam in check, there are already existing solutions on WordPress that work better than any other CMS.

-Let’s face it; migrating to a different server is never a pleasurable experience for developers.
-With WP, it just gets a tad bit more difficult.
-The most problematic errors faced by developers while migrating are 500 internal server error, syntax error, white screen of death, and many more.
+Let’s face it, migrating to a different server is never a pleasurable experience for developers.
+With WordPress, it just gets a tad bit more difficult.
+The most problematic errors faced by developers while migrating are 500 internal server errors, syntax errors, white screen of death, and more.

 These are usually not easy to deal with for an in-house team since there may not be an experienced WordPress developer working with them there.
 However, with a specialized WordPress agency, migration can be planned carefully and executed properly.

-DevriX has done many migrations over the years, we have come across (and solved) major migration issues in the past.
-We’ve dealt with a number of different migrations – from custom .NET platforms, different PHP Frameworks, such as Symphony, custom PHP projects, abandoned proprietary CMS systems, you name it, too beautiful, modern and stable WordPress custom-made solutions.
+DevriX has done many migrations over the years, and we have come across (and solved) major migration issues in the past.
+We’ve dealt with a number of different migrations – from custom .NET platforms, different PHP Frameworks, such as Symphony, custom PHP projects, abandoned proprietary CMS systems, you name it, to beautiful, modern, and stable WordPress custom-made solutions.

 You can’t just build a huge WordPress website and leave it unmonitored.
-WordPress continuously rolls out new updates that should be taken very seriously or else the security might be compromised.
+WordPress continuously rolls out new updates that should be taken very seriously or else its security might be compromised.

-You should either have an in-house team, keeping an eye on the updates and other issues or a WordPress agency that can take care of your website.
+You should either have an in-house team, keeping an eye on the updates and other issues, or a WordPress agency that takes care of your website.

-Large businesses need continuous monitoring of their websites and this is where specialized WordPress agencies come in handy.
+Large businesses need continuous monitoring of their websites and this is where specialized WordPress agencies come in.
 They have senior developers and architects with loads of experience and skills to manage large-scale projects.